 Lord Shiva gave some rice to Kubera and asked him to feed it to Ganesha with good intentions.
 W Ganesha did so and said that his hunger was satisfied.
 Lord Kubera thus learnt the importance of humility from Lord Ganesha.

-You can discuss the activity with your children using the worksheet below.
+You can see the video and discuss the activity with your children using the worksheet below.

 For book(rs 200) and workbook(Rs 50) on Learning about Money, you can know more here.